 3. Use recipes as your guide

 When you’re new to cooking, it’s understandable to feel like you need to follow everything listed on a recipe.
 That’s not true!
-I recommend reading through any key tips and get a quick understanding of the dish.
+I recommend reading through any key tips and getting a quick understanding of the dish.
 If you really wish to cook it but don’t have everything on hand, it’s ok.
 Once you learn how to use the recipes as a guide instead of strict instructions, you would discover more freedom, knowledge, and creativity as a cook.

 4. Cook in a big batch and freeze